zvmzaretsky/evepsy/README.md

 LED strips will raise temperature inside the module, so if necessary, cooling system will be activated.

 Gases will also be controlled.
 This will solve problem that plants have different gas exchange rate during their life

+# How to use

+Space greenhouse project

+The device is designed for growing plants in space.
+The module can either be attached to the ISS or be used separately on other planets or satellites, such as the Moon.
+A special camera, with the help of a software and hardware complex, maintains the microclimate and lighting at a satisfactory level for plant growth.

+How to run a project:
+1. You need to install Arduino IDE and unpack the libraries into the "libraries" folder.
+2. Open the file "EVERTY" in Arduino IDE.
+3. Select a board in the board manager in the context menu at the top of the window
+4. Press the "Load" button in the context menu at the top of the window.

+Connect the sensors to the microcontroller pins:
+DHT11/DHT22 - D2
+FAN MOSFET  - D8
+LED MOSFET  - D9
+HUMIDIFIER  - D7